-If you don't want to edit your entire bathroom, you can just concentrate on one category at a time; this post is focusing on one of the categories that can be found in the bathroom - our skincare products.
+If you don't want to edit your entire bathroom, you can concentrate on one category at a time; this post focuses on one of the categories that can be found in the bathroom - our skincare products.

 Below are some steps and tips to help you to keep on top of your skincare products and make your morning and evening routines much easier.

 You are much more likely to stick to an effective skincare routine that you enjoy doing when you keep the products simple.

 First, get all the skincare you put on your face (cleansers, serums, creams and treatments) from your bathroom, dressing table, bedside table or wherever they may be in your home and put them all together in one big pile.
 Somewhere that you will have enough space to spread out and sort through them.

 You'll probably find some of those life-changing products that you haven't used for months 😉!